datazoompuc/datazoom.saude/README.md

 1.  **dataset**: Specifies the SIASUS dataset to download: \* SIASUS Ambulatory Care Datasets:

-    - `"siasus_pa"` – Consolidated Outpatient Procedures (Procedimentos
+    - `"ambulatory_production"` – Consolidated Outpatient Procedures
-      Ambulatoriais).
-Contains records of approved outpatient procedures across all specialties.
+      (Procedimentos Ambulatoriais).
+Contains records of approved
+      outpatient procedures across all specialties.
 This is the most comprehensive SIASUS dataset and is often used for general outpatient service analysis.
-    - `"siasus_ab"` – Bariatric Surgery (Cirurgia Bariátrica).
-Records
+    - `"bariatric_surgery"` – Pre-Bariatric Surgery (Pré Cirurgia
-      related to bariatric surgery procedures performed in outpatient settings.
+      Bariátrica).
+Records related to bariatric surgery procedures performed in outpatient settings.
-    - `"siasus_abo"` – Post-Bariatric Surgery Follow-Up (Acompanhamento
+    - `"bariatric_surgery_follow_up"` – Bariatric Surgery Follow-Up
-      Bariátrico).
+      (Acompanhamento Bariátrico).
 Includes follow-up care for patients who have undergone bariatric surgery, focusing on long-term monitoring and outcomes.
-    - `"siasus_acf"` – Vascular Access for Dialysis (Fístula
+    - `"fistula_confection"` – Vascular Access for Dialysis (Fístula
       Arteriovenosa).
 Documents procedures involving the creation or maintenance of arteriovenous fistulas, essential for hemodialysis treatment.
-    - `"siasus_ad"` – Miscellaneous Specialized Procedures (Laudos
+    - `"diverse_reports"` – Miscellaneous Specialized Procedures (Laudos
       Diversos) Covers less frequent or highly specialized outpatient procedures not classified in other datasets.
-    - `"siasus_am"` – High-Cost Medications (Medicamentos) Tracks the
-      distribution and usage of outpatient medications that are high-cost and part of specific therapeutic programs.
+    - `"medicines"` – High-Cost Medications (Medicamentos) Tracks the distribution and usage of outpatient medications that are high-cost and part of specific therapeutic programs.
-    - `"siasus_an"` – Nephrology / Dialysis (Nefrologia) Contains
+    - `"nephrology"` – Nephrology / Dialysis (Nefrologia) Contains
       outpatient nephrology procedures, particularly related to the care and monitoring of patients with chronic kidney disease.
-    - `"siasus_atd"` – Dialysis Treatment (Tratamento Dialítico)
+    - `"dialytic_treatment"` – Dialysis Treatment (Tratamento Dialítico)
       Includes outpatient dialysis treatment sessions for patients with kidney failure.
-    - `"siasus_ps"` – RAAS Psychosocial Care (RAAS Psicossocial) Part of the Specialized Outpatient Mental Health Services.
+    - `"psychosocial"` – RAAS Psychosocial Care (RAAS Psicossocial) Part of the Specialized Outpatient Mental Health Services.
 Records care provided through Psychosocial Care Centers (CAPS), including treatments for severe mental disorders and substance use.
-    - `"siasus_sad"` – RAAS Home Care (RAAS Atenção Domiciliar) Focuses on outpatient care provided at patients’ homes, often involving chronic condition management, palliative care, and multi-professional follow-ups.
+    - `"home_care"` – RAAS Home Care (RAAS Atenção Domiciliar) Focuses on outpatient care provided at patients’ homes, often involving chronic condition management, palliative care, and multi-professional follow-ups.

-2.  **raw_data**: there are two options:

-    - `TRUE`: if you want the data as it is originally.
-    - `FALSE`: if you want the treated version of the data.
-Only effective for SIM-DO and subsets, SIH, and CNES-LT.

-3.  **time_period**: picks the years for which the data will be downloaded
+2.  **time_period**: a numeric value or vector indicating the year(s) of the data to be downloaded.
+For example, `2020` or `2015:2020`.

-4.  **states**: a vector of states by which to filter the data.
-Only works for datasets whose data is provided in separate files by state.

-5.  **language**: you can choose between Portuguese `("pt")` and English `("eng")`
+3.  **states**: a string or vector of strings indicating the Brazilian state(s) for which the data should be downloaded.
+Use `"all"` to download data for the entire country.
+For specific states (valid only for the `general` dataset), use abbreviations like `"SP"` (São Paulo), `"RJ"` (Rio de Janeiro), or `c("SP", "RJ")`.

+4.  **raw_data**: Logical, default is `FALSE`.

+    - `TRUE`: If TRUE, returns the raw data exactly as provided by DATASUS.
+    - `FALSE`: If FALSE (default), returns a cleaned and standardized version of the dataset.

+5.  **language**: A string indicating the desired language of variable names and labels.
+Accepts `"eng"` (default) for English or `"pt"` for Portuguese (only when `raw_data = FALSE`).

 **Examples:**